easoneli176/Numpute/README.md

 Finally, the numpute function allows you to impute values using several
 methods:

+model: If you have used the ImpReg function or some other method to create a model already, you can use this model to impute values in the numpute function

 chosenval: choose a value to impute and manually specify it

 mean: impute the mean of the vector